 - This trope plagued the Lifetime Movie of the Week "Aaliyah: Princess of R&B" (a biographical feature on late R&B singer Aaliyah).
 Originally, Zendaya Coleman was cast in the title role only for online criticism of the casting (particularly with Coleman bordering on Ambiguously Brown) led to Coleman dropping out and the movie being placed on hold.
 Eventually, the producers cast Alexandra Shipp, who is still a fairly light-skinned actress but actually looks more like Aaliyah.

 - The announcement of Alexandra Shipp as the teenaged Storm in X-Men: Apocalypse has been met with many fans decrying the casting of Shipp as not being "black enough."
-Halle Berry is also frequently called out with this for the previous films (Berry and Shipp both had African-American fathers and Caucasian mothers).
-It should be noted that Storm in the comics has been drawn with a mixture of Caucasian, African and Asian features - with Word of God saying it was to portray her as "a woman of the world", resembling Gaia.
+Halle Berry is also frequently called out with this for the previous films (Berry and Shipp both had black fathers and white mothers).
+It should be noted that Storm in the comics has been drawn with a mixture of white, African and Asian features - with Word of God saying it was to portray her as "a woman of the world", resembling Gaia.
 Storm's full background however does have two parents who were definitely African.

 - Retired porn star Heather Hunter claimed that earlier in her career she was pressured to do scenes only with white performers.
 Although most of her partners were white (and mainly females), she arguably never fully obliged.
 On the other hand she didn't start having black co-stars until her last couple years in the industry, so there might have been some hesitation.
 To her credit she did bring in more black performers into the industry and was the first black major contract girl.